Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Weighted influences defined by least squares

 Given a weight function $w\colon\{0,1\}^n\to\left]0,\infty\right[$ and a pseudo-Boolean function $f\colon\{0,1\}^n\to\R$, we define the \emph{best $S$-approximation of $f$} as the unique multilinear polynomial in $V_S$ that minimizes the squared distance

 among all functions $g\in V_S$.

 Assuming without loss of generality that $\sum_{T\subseteq N}w(T)=1$, we see that $w$ defines a probability distribution over $2^{N}$.
-Considering the cooperative game theory context, we can interpret $w(T)$ as the probability that coalition $T$ forms, that is, $w(T)=\Pr(C=T)$, where $C$ represents a random coalition.
+Considering the game theory context, we can interpret $w(T)$ as the probability that coalition $T$ forms, that is, $w(T)=\Pr(C=T)$, where $C$ represents a random coalition.

-We also assume that the players behave independently of each other to form coalitions, which means that the events $(C\ni i)$ ($i\in N$) are independent.\footnote{In Section~\ref{sec:cr5} we give a justification for this independence assumption.} Setting $p_i=\Pr(C\ni i)=\sum_{S\ni i}w(S)$, we then have
+We also assume that the variables are set independently of each other.
+In game theory, this means that the players behave independently of each other to form coalitions, i.e., the events $(C\ni i)$ ($i\in N$) are independent.\footnote{In Section~\ref{sec:cr5} we give a justification for this independence assumption.} Setting $p_i=\Pr(C\ni i)=\sum_{S\ni i}w(S)$, we then have

 which implies $0<p_i<1$.
 Thus, the probability distribution $w$ is completely determined by the $n$-tuple $\bfp=(p_1,\ldots,p_n)\in\left]0,1\right[^n$.

 We now provide an explicit expression for the best $S$-approximation of a pseudo-Boolean function.
 On the one hand, the squared distance (\ref{eq:WeiDist}) is induced by the weighted Euclidean inner product